Olive86/PowerBI--Churn-rate-analysis/README.md

 This project is about turning raw customer and usage data into insights that explain customer churn, measure its financial impact, and guide strategies to keep customers loyal.
 🎯 Key Objectives:

 ✔️ Identify churn drivers – Understand which customer behaviors, demographics, or service issues most influence churn.

 ✔️ Segment customers by risk – Classify customers into churn-risk categories (high, medium, low).

+✔️ Evaluate financial impact – Quantify lost revenue from churn and identify high-value customers at risk.

 ✔️ Support retention strategies – Provide insights for tailored offers, contract adjustments, and customer service improvements.

 ✔️Enable proactive decision-making – Deliver a dashboard for managers to monitor churn trends and act in real time.

 ### 👤 Who is this project for?